- Preparation for mediation

 By using mediation for child custody, parties can decide who gets legal or physical custody of the children.
 The parent with legal custody makes the major decisions in a child’s life.
 On the other hand, the child lives with the parent with physical custody.
 Unless there’s an exceptional reason, it’s better to have both parents share legal custody.

-Separated couples can decide to skip mediation altogether and go straight to court.
-And that’s acceptable because family mediation is voluntary.
+In some rare circumstances, separated couples can opt to skip mediation altogether and go straight to court.
 However, it is usually advisable that you go through mediation first to try and settle your differences outside of the Court.

 Even the Courts expect separating couples to have tried the mediation process before bringing disputes before it.
 This is because family mediation has a successful record of helping couples reach peaceful resolutions, without going to court.